keesiemeijer/php-basics-tutorial/README.md

 $concatenated  = 'This' . " 'is' " . 'fine, but less readable';
 ```

 Another trick is by adding a backslash before the quotes `\"`.
 We call this "escaping a quote in a string".
 Escaping special characters with a backslash can only be done in double quoted strings.
-The following has no errors and displays `This "is" fine` (without the backslashes).

 ```php
 $double_quoted = "This \"is\" fine";
 echo $double_quoted.
 ```
+This code will display `This "is" fine` (without the backslashes).
+It doesn't produce errors because the quotes are escaped.

 The caracters `\` and `$` in double quoted strings need escaping as well, because they have a special meaning.

 ```php
 echo "this is a quote \", this is a backslash \\ and this is a dollar sign \$"
 ```
+This code will display `this is a quote ", this is a backslash \ and this is a dollar sign $`

 ### Variables inside strings
 Double quoted strings allow you to insert variables inside of them.
 The variable will be (what we call) "expanded" inside the string.